 4. Give Whenever you have Opportunity

-Giving is another way of living well, doing well.
+Giving is another way of living well and doing well.
 The best part is that it doesn’t require you to have deep pockets.
-With a giving heart, your talents, time and devotion are enough.
+With a giving heart, your talents, time, and devotion are enough.
 You can support the less privileged with finances or food.
 Others share their enthusiasm by offering companionship.
 The other way is through education.
 You can provide practical skills as well as how to manage their finances when they get on their feet.
 There are many ways to give back, find a way that works well for you.

 5. Investment in health

 Some people get well-paying jobs straight out of college.
 It follows that with their new financial capabilities; they forget to watch their lifestyle.
-You order food outside almost daily; this mainly entails fast foods.
+You order food outside almost daily; this mainly entails fast food.
 Your schedule is full, and you never work out.

 Before you know it, you are double your weight.
 To get your esteem back, you will need a workout plan.
-You need to set aside a consistent time each day or week to workout.
+You need to set aside a consistent time each day or week to work out.
 But it can also involve making subtle lifestyle changes.
 For example, you could avoid taking the elevator and take the stairs more often.

 Having an accountability partner will aid in achieving your goal.
-Work out has to go hand in hand with a diet change.
-You have to reduce your fast-food intake.You can cook yourself or cut your meals per day.
+Workout has to go hand in hand with a diet change.
+You have to reduce your fast-food intake.
+You can cook yourself or cut your meals per day.

 Live well, do well.